-According to Swiss Data Protection Commissioner Hanspeter Thür, new rules should be put in place to regulate Internet service companies that handle sensitive personal data, reports swissinfo.ch.
-"A change in legislation is needed...for all IT applications," Thür told the Sonntag newspaper.
+According to Swiss Data Protection Commissioner Hanspeter Thuer, new rules should be put in place to regulate Internet service companies that handle sensitive personal data, reports The Age.
+"A change in legislation is needed...for all IT applications," Thuer told the Sonntag newspaper.
 "Everyone that offers applications on the market that could harm personal rights must be certified."
-The commissioner is currently in a legal dispute with Google over its Street View mapping service, as well as part of a multinational effort taking the company to task for collecting personal data from unprotected wireless networks while taking pictures for Street View.
+Thuer is part of a multinational effort to discern more about Google's collection of personal data from unprotected wireless networks while taking pictures for Street View.
 "I am now expecting a full disclosure on what happened exactly," he said.

 If you want to comment on this post, you need to login.